nilearn/nilearn/doc/getting_started.rst

 Getting started: introduction to the decoding pipeline
 =======================================================

-Nisl comes with code to simplify the use of scikit-learn when dealing with neuroimaging data.
-For the moment, Nisl is focused on functional MRI data.
+Nilearn comes with code to simplify the use of scikit-learn when dealing with neuroimaging data.
+For the moment, Nilearn is focused on functional MRI data.

 Before using a machine learning tool, we may need to apply the following